alintulu/NNMaven/documentation/Instructions.md

 Where input is the input given to the network, output is the predicted value of the network and true_value is the label or true value of the input.

-The creating of the files happens [here](https://github.com/alintulu/NNMaven/blob/master/src/main/java/neuralnetwork/neuralnetworkmaven/Neuralnetwork/Network.java#L121) for training and [here](https://github.com/alintulu/NNMaven/blob/master/src/main/java/neuralnetwork/neuralnetworkmaven/Neuralnetwork/Network.java#L167) for testing/validating.
 The script will also print the loss and error of training and testing.
 If you want to read more about the metrics of evaluting the model, read [UnderstandingTheOutput](https://github.com/alintulu/NNMaven/blob/master/documentation/UnderstandingTheOutput.md)